...

 Key Factors in CPS’s Decision to Remove a Child in Texas

-In Texas, CPS considers a range of factors when deciding whether to remove a child from their home, guided by the CPS guidelines for child removal.
+In Texas, CPS considers various factors guided by their removal guidelines when deciding to remove a child from home.
 These factors include the immediate risk of harm, the severity of alleged abuse or neglect, the parents’ ability to provide a safe environment, and any history of prior incidents.
 CPS also evaluates the child’s overall well-being, encompassing their physical, emotional, and psychological needs.
-The decision to remove a child is made with the utmost care, aiming to ensure the child’s safety and well-being.
+The decision to remove a child is made with utmost care, aiming to ensure the child’s safety and well-being.

 CPS Guidelines for Child Removal in Texas: Evidence and Court Procedures